• Skip to primary navigation

 By Train

 Travelling to Winnipeg is possible by VIA Rail Canada.
-With a variety of schedules and prices, you can travel to Winnipeg from cities such as Toronto, Edmonton, Vancouver, Montreal, and more.
+With various schedules and prices, you can travel to Winnipeg from cities such as Toronto, Edmonton, Vancouver, Montreal, and more.
 You can also travel to Winnipeg by train from northern cities in Manitoba, including Churchill and Thompson.

 By Bus